haskoin/haskoin-store/README.md

 * From the root of this repository run `stack --nix build --copy-bins`.
 * File will usually be installed in `~/.local/bin/haskoin-store`.

+## Cache

+A memory-based RocksDB database can be used as a cache to store:

+* Address balances.
+* Unspent outputs.

+Give `haskoin-store` the path to a directory mapped to RAM, and it will be used to create a RockDB database for caching.
+Needs at least 30 GB

 ## API Documentation